Professional Identity Formation: Cura Personalis Fellowship

 - To challenge learners to engage their own professional goals and skill sets.

-As an innovative teaching-learning development program, clinicians will dive deeper into the varying components of physicianship, to include the core learning domains of leadership, well-being/mindfulness, and lifelong learning.
+As an innovative teaching-learning development program, clinicians will dive deeper into the varying components of physicianship, to include the core learning domains of Reflection, Resilience and Relationships.

 Our healthcare system, and the concept of physicianship, is constantly evolving, posing challenges to both student and practicing physicians.
 The Cura Personalis Fellowship was created to serve as a platform for physicians to establish a strong and diverse foundation in existing and emerging concepts in physician professional identity formation.
 Sponsored by the Office of the Dean and the Office of Medical Education, Cura Fellows are woven into the new Journeys Curriculum at GUSOM from the very beginning — meeting a small cohort of mentees during the start of their Orientation.
 Fellows have a unique role in facilitating the formation of student physicians, all while challenging their own personal and professional development.